2008 German Figure Skating Championships

 The 2008 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen) took place on January 3–6, 2008 at the Freiberger Arena in Dresden.
-Skaters competed in the disciplines of men's singles, ladies' singles, pair skating, ice dancing, and synchronized skating on the senior, junior, and novice levels.
+Skaters competed in the disciplines of men's singles, women's singles, pair skating, ice dance, and synchronized skating at the senior, junior, and novice levels.

 The first senior compulsory dance was the Yankee Polka and the second was the Argentine Tango.
 The first junior compulsory dance was the Cha-Cha Congelado and the second was the Blues.